WICG/dbsc/DBSCE/Overview.md

 DBSC(E) aims to support most of these scenarios.
 It does not define the device registration protocol and is only concerned with the keys generated in a "clean room" and the management of the generated keys to prove device binding.

-TODO: Add a definition of cleanroom and examples

 ### Device Registration